f5devcentral/f5-big-iq-pm-team/f5-bigiq-ansible-runner/README.md

 Usage
 -----

 Here is an example of a playbook to run.
-Note the server IP address is the BIG-IQ IP address defined in the docker0 network interface.
+Note the server IP address is the BIG-IQ IP address defined in the docker0 network interface when running the playbook locally on the same BIG-IQ, otherwise you can use the management IP of a remote device.

 ``vi /shared/scripts/ansible/playbook.yml``